sherlifelix/blog/_posts/2021-02-09-top-5-reasons-why-dogs-cry-in-the-middle-of-the-night.md

 thumbnail: /assets/img/Animals/pexels-snapwire-62379 (1).jpg
 author_name: Sherli
 published: true
+metatitle: Top 5 reasons why dogs cry in the middle of the night- toknowisgood.com
 title: Top 5 reasons why dogs cry in the middle of the night
 blog_category: Nature
 keywords: why dogs cry in the middle of the night